danbev/learning-ai/notes/llm-chain.md

 ```
 Now, recall that context is a Arc Mutext which guards a LLamaContext.
 Here we
 are blocking the current thread, and recall that run_model is async so this is
 done from an async context.
-With the lock aquired we are then going to tokenize
+With the lock acquired we are then going to tokenize
 the input.stop_sequence:
 ```console
 (gdb) p input.stop_sequence
 $13 = Vec(size=1) = {"\n\n"}
 ```
-Recall that tokenizing a just means to convert the string in to a vector of
+Recall that tokenizing in the context of a LLM is the process of splitting the
-integers.
+string into units, and then mapping these units to indexes/ids of the models
+vocabulary.
+These tokens can then be passed as input to the LLM inference
+method.
+The llm can then use these indexes to look up the initial token
+embeddings.

 ```console
 (gdb) br tokenizer.rs:51
 (gdb) c